Augmented reality (AR) allows you to interact with the outside world by enhancing or adding 3D features to your phone’s display.

 2. Architecture and Building Design

 In construction, sometimes it’s best just to put your 3D model and see how it looks exactly where it’s going to end up.
-This is why we use augmented reality to understand the visual impacts in architecture and building design.
+This is why we use augmented reality to understand the visual impacts of architecture and building design.

 Because it’s difficult to conceptualize the world in a top-down 2D view, 3D models belong in an augmented world.